Meet Our CCCF Team

 rick hamilton - BOARD Chair

 Rick brings an extensive history of business and nonprofit management to the CCCF Board.
 He has held leadership roles in Nonprofit Management, Real Estate Enterprises, Manufacturing and Marketing.
 An avid volunteer, Rick supports many organizations including Project Angel Heart, Salida Community Center, Farm To Table, Habitat for Humanity and is involved with his neighborhood HOA.
-Rick is serving as the Co-Vice Chair.

 Wendy Hall - Secretary